Industry by the Numbers Report

 # Call-Backs / Total Services = % of Service Call-Backs

 Suggested % of Call-Backs based on Number of Services per Year

 Improving Call-Back Rate Percentage:

 If your company’s call-back rate percentage is getting close to or has exceeded that 6% mark, take a closer look at the call-back reasons you’re receiving.
 If it’s due to a specific type of service, look at your process and chemicals being used.
 If your percentage is high due to technician performance - listen to what customers are saying, as additional training or coaching may be necessary.
-Finding common trends using an automated Business Reviews or Service Reports tool can improve your customers’ experience and cut down on the number of call-backs per year – saving you time and money.
+Finding common trends using an automated Online Reviews or Service Reports tool can improve your customers’ experience and cut down on the number of call-backs per year – saving you time and money.

 The average revenue an employee generates for your business per year.

 Improving Revenue per Employee

 When looking at your revenue per employee, the average revenue generated by technicians should be double the amount generated by non-technicians.
 If you’re noticing different trends in your business, take a closer look at missed opportunities.

 One of the best ways to increase revenue per employee is to implement a solution that will free up time for those in the office and increase the number of jobs per month.
 Adding route optimization to your software suite will do just that!
 Planning routes for the following month will go from taking a few weeks to one business day, drive time per technician will decrease, ultimately increasing the number of jobs per technician.

 - Increased Efficiency